Beyond "Not Novel Enough": Enriching Scholarly Critique with LLM-Assisted Feedback: Evaluation

-To validate our automated evaluation, we conduct human evaluation using three PhD students (two third-year, one first-year) specializing in NLP and AI for Science, all with multiple conference publications.
-The evaluation uses pairwise comparison across the same four dimensions.
+\paragraph{Human Evaluation} We validate our automated evaluation with three PhD students (two third-year, one first-year) in NLP and AI for Science, all with multiple publications.
+They perform pairwise comparisons across the same four dimensions, viewing side-by-side novelty assessments from humans, our system, and baselines.
+We collect 100 total judgments: 25 shared samples per annotator (for agreement) and 25 unique samples each, sampled randomly.
+For each comparison, annotators choose A, B, Tie, or Unclear and may optionally provide comments (Figures~\ref{fig:human-eval-ui}, \ref{fig:human-eval-ui-2}).
+Table~\ref{tab:irr_metrics} reports moderate inter-rater agreement (0.493–0.560) and fair kappa scores (0.287–0.368), consistent with the subjectivity of novelty evaluation.